Why my saddle with the System X? Because it will move and flex with the movement of the horse.

 This is still often equated with the appearance of white hair, swelling, edema and dry spots.

 By the time these symptoms appear, saddle pressure limits may have already been exceeded.
-The damage done.
+The damage already started or done.

 In reality, saddle pressure begins much earlier.
 To recognize it the rider must observe the horse and judge its actions and reactions, honestly.